SuzuSuzu-HaruHaru/league-standings/README.md

 Next up is `shootout`, which models a very peculiar rule that exists primarily in the UEFA Euros, but also in some other confederation-level competitions (e.g. the AFC Asian Cup).
 It is a rule stating that, if two teams are completely equal on all criteria up to right after the head-to-head/overall checks, and they happen to meet on the last matchday of the group and their encounter ends in a draw, then their position in the table is decided via a penalty shoot-out that takes place right there and then, just after the final whistle of that last match.

-It accepts the boolean values `true` or `false` depending on whether this special rule applies or not; we will see later how to interact with it, especially when it comes to submitting the results of the penalty shoot-out and what happens before and after this is done.
+It accepts the boolean values `true` or `false` depending on whether this special rule applies or not; [we will see later how to interact with it](#showing-tie-descriptions), especially when it comes to submitting the results of the penalty shoot-out and what happens before and after this is done.

 #### `flags`

-The last of these is `flags`, which allows the user to set *any* criteria they want right before the final step in the entire process (which is always the value of the `final` key; see the [documentation on github.io](#documentation) for its allowed values).
-It is an array of objects (each representing one such custom-made criterion) with keys `name`, being the name of the criterion, and `order`, accepting the string value `"desc"` to indicate that the criterion works like the standard ones, and so a team is ranked *above* the other if the value of the criterion is *higher* (like with points) or the string value `"asc"` to indicate the opposite (one such example would be the amount of yellow and red cards collected, where a team is ranked *above* the other if their disciplinary count is *lower*).
+The last of these is `flags`, which allows the user to set *any* criteria they want right before the final step in the entire process (which is always decided by the value of the `final` key).
+It is an array of objects (each representing one such custom-made criterion) with keys `name`, being the name of the criterion, and `order`, accepting the string value `"desc"` to indicate that the criterion works like the standard ones, and so a team is ranked *above* the other if the value of the criterion is *higher* (like with points), or the string value `"asc"` to indicate the opposite (one such example would be the amount of yellow and red cards collected, where a team is ranked *above* the other if their disciplinary count is *lower*).

-When such flags are setted, the value of the `teams` key should not be a simple array of strings consisting of the identifiers of the teams, but rather an array of objects with keys `team` which, as before, holds the string-valued unique identifier, and `flags`, which is an array of integer that expresses the values of each flag associated with that team, in the same order as the flags have been defined in `sorting.flags`.
+When such flags are setted, the value of the `teams` key should not be a simple array of strings consisting of the identifiers of the teams, but rather an array of objects with keys `team` which, as before, holds the string-valued unique identifier for that specific team, and `flags`, which is an array of integers that expresses the values of each flag associated with that team, in the same order as the flags have been defined in `sorting.flags`.

 To make it clear, let us look at how the European Championship (callable via `sorting: "UEFA Euro"`) is defined within the code.
 This is